Make your career count with the SPFL Trust

-Hours: 35hrs/week - including evening and occasional weekend work
+35hrs/week - including some evening and occasional weekend work

 SPFL clubs have a track record of credible and sustained activity, using football and physical activity as a tool to deliver positive life changes in the communities they serve.
 The SPFL Trust seeks to build on this reputation and co-ordinate projects that will be centrally funded and operate within and across the clubs.

-- To provide written reports to the Operations Manager within agreed timescales
+- Provide written reports to the Operations Manager working within agrees timescales

 - To promote the belief and ethos of the projects and the SPFL Trust at all times

-- Undertake appropriate training requirements which will support your personal development and keep and accurate record of your CPD log
+- Undertake appropriate training requirements which will support your personal development and keep an accurate record of your CPD log

-- Undertake any reasonable tasks as required to successfully fulfil the objectives of the SPFL Trust
+- Undertake any reasonable task as required to successfully fulfil the objectives of the SPFL Trust